 I have a disability and have received support services in the past.
 How can I access services at Southwest?

-Students with disabilities enrolled at Southwest can access services by:
+Students with disabilities enrolled at Southwest can access services by accessing the following link:

-An accommodation form is a document issued by the Student Disability Services (SDS) Office for students with disabilities.
+An accommodation letter is a document issued by Student Disability Services (SDS) for students with disabilities.
 It is intended to provide flexibility and equalize opportunities for success.
-Based on a careful review of the documentation provided for the student, the accommodation form describes the academic modifications that will become part of the student's program.
+Based on a careful review of the documentation provided for the student, the accommodation letter describes the academic modifications that will become part of the student's program.
 Accommodations can not compromise the content of a course or the essential requirements of a degree.
 It is the student's responsibility to transmit the accommodation to his/her professors.
-The student must request an updated accommodation form each semester.
+The student must request an updated accommodation letter each semester.

 What support services are available for students with disabilities at Southwest?

 I have not been diagnosed as having a learning disability in the past, but I think I may have one.
 What should I do?

 If you think that you have an undiagnosed learning disability, you should contact Student Disability Services (SDS) for an appointment.
 The college does not provide diagnostic services.
 However, Student Disability Services staff can assist you in accessing support services and help you to decide whether you should pursue formal testing.

 Who are the Student Disability Services (SDS) staff, and how can I contact them?